FlorentZolliker/IntroductionToResearchSkills/README.md

 ### Installing

-* How/where to download your program
+* First you need to have python installed on yur machine, This is the link to download the latest version: https://www.python.org/downloads/
 * Any modifications needed to be made to files/folders

 ### Executing program